Proposals

 Valuation Notice

 Proprietors, tenants and occupiers will receive a Valuation Notice if there is a change to the property, if a proprietor, tenant or occupier carries out any works which affect value (the Notice will detail the new value).
-The process/timescale for making an appeal will be outlined in the Valuation Notice.
-From 1 April 2023 additional information will be added to Notices in Scotland.
+The process/timescale for lodging a Proposal will be outlined in the Valuation Notice.

 Valuation Roll